DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 console.log(diagram.selection.getIds()); // -> ["1", "2"]
 ~~~

-Here's an example of calling the method without arguments:
+When called without arguments, the method clears the selection list:

 ~~~js {9-10}
 // a diagram must be created with the "select:true" option